SCUM Manifesto: Reception

-Rich, Castro, reviewer Claire Dederer, Friedan, Prof. Debra Diane Davis, Deborah Siegel, Winkiel, Marmorstein, and Greer said that Solanas' plan was largely to eliminate men, including by men murdering each other.
+Rich, Castro, the reviewer Claire Dederer, Friedan, Debra Diane Davis, Deborah Siegel, Winkiel, Marmorstein, and Greer said that Solanas's plan was largely to eliminate men, including by men murdering each other.
 Rich thought it might be Swiftian satire and that men's retraining was an alternative in the Manifesto.
 Castro did not take the elimination of men as serious, and Marmorstein included criminal sabotage of men.

 According to Jansen, it called for reproduction only of females, and not even of females once the problems of aging and death were solved so that a next generation would no longer be needed.
 According to Lyon, the Manifesto is irreverent and witty, according to Siegel the Manifesto "articulated bald female rage" (Note: See also (Jansen 2011)) and Jansen says the Manifesto is "shocking" and breathtaking.
 Rich described Solanas as a "one-woman scorched-earth squad" and Siegel says the stance was "extreme" (Note: The Weathermen, a politically left organization that sought the overthrow of the U.S. government) and "reflected a more general disaffection with nonviolent protest in America overall."

 Rich says the Manifesto brought out women's "despair and anger" and advanced feminism.
 According to Winkiel, radical feminism in the United States emerged because of this "declaration of war against capitalism and patriarchy".
-Heller suggests the Manifesto is chiefly socialist-materialist. and people associated with Andy Warhol (whom she shot) and various media saw it as "man-hating".
+Heller suggests the Manifesto is chiefly socialist-materialist.
+People associated with Warhol and various media saw it as "man-hating".

 Echols argues that the misandry displayed in the manifesto was not typical for radical feminists of the time: "Solanas's unabashed misandry—especially her belief in men's biological inferiority—her endorsement of relationships between 'independent women,' and her dismissal of sex as 'the refuge of the mindless' contravened the sort of radical feminism which prevailed in most women's groups across the country."